zencart/documentation/content/dev/code/notifiers.md

 # Introduction

 One of the many goals of the Zen Cart project has always been to make it simple for third party developers to add functionality to the core code in an easy and unobtrusive manner.
-To do this we use the [override system](/user/template/template_overrides/), the auto inclusion system and the observer-notifier system.
+To do this we use the [override system](/user/template/template_overrides/), the [auto inclusion system](/dev/code/inclusion/) and the observer-notifier system.

 The observer/notifier system is an implementation of the ["pub-sub" pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)  that was introduced to give developers deep access to core operation without the need to touch any core files at all.
 Although the implementation was written for an object-oriented code base, it can also be used with procedural code.

-At a high level, a developer identifies an _event_ that is "interesting", e.g. a customer has just successfully logged in, and registers to be notified when that event occurs.
+At a high level, a developer will do the following:

+- identify an _event_ that they want to monitor, such as when a customer has just successfully logged in.
+- register an observer to be notified when that event occurs.

 If/when that event occurs, the `base` class receives control and looks to see if any registrations exist for the event.
-If so, all registered observer-classes are called to provide their custom actions.
+If so, all registered observer-classes are called, and they perform their custom actions.

 Here are some 'quick links' to various sections of this documentation: